nevsnode/gordon/README.md

 Gordon
 =======

-Gordon aims to be a provide a simple, reliable, basic and lightweight task-queue.
+Gordon aims to be a provide a simple, reliable and lightweight task-queue.

 It is built utilizing Go and Redis.